 It just shows the respect that other designers have for Raf Simons and his work.
 It was a genuine curiosity and interest that people have in Dior and Raf.

 I was amazed to discover that Christian Dior himself was only the head of the house for 10 years.

 He started very late, when he was 40.
 He had several lives in a way.
 He worked for other designers, and as a gallerist showing Dali and all of the Surrealists.
 He was pretty well connected with Jean Cocteau and people like that.

 I don't want to speak for him too much, but I got the sense that he's really grounded and has that idea of home.
-For him, home is Antwerp so he just wants to go relax.
-It's perfectly natural, and see his family and friends.
+For him, home is Antwerp so he just wants to go and relax, and see his family and friends.
 I think it's about keeping a sense of belonging.